 - Sure Grip III knobs support precise control with nice and classic look (on select AS models)

 It’s fairly surprising that this is the first Ibanez to make this list.
 They are not known to make a lot of Fender or Gibson knockoffs, which is why, but this list wouldn’t be complete without mentioning them.

-The body of this guitar is made of a laminated Sapele wood and Mahogany neck.
+The body of this guitar is made of laminated Sapele wood and a Mahogany neck.
 The neck is connected at the 17th fret giving you great access to the higher frets.
 Single volume and tone controls are mounted on either side of a three-way switch, giving the guitar a simple, elegant look.

 Check out the video below the Epiphone Dot article, it compares that guitar with the Ibanez AS53TRF side by side to compare the sound and tone differences!

 - 2 Push-pull Humbucking Pickups – Vintage Walnut

 - Rosewood Fingerboard

 - Mahogany Neck